-- The interest rate on the loan does not change.
+- The interest rate on the loan doesn’t change.

-- The monthly payment for principal and interest does not change.
-Other costs, like property tax or insurance, may change over time.
+- The monthly payment for principal and interest doesn’t change.
+Other costs, like property taxes or insurance, may change over time.

 - You can choose the repayment term, which is usually 15 or 30 years.

 Adjustable-rate mortgages are another type of FHA loan.
-One of the main differences between a fixed-rate versus an adjustable-rate mortgage is that the interest rate on an ARM is typically lower than on a fixed-rate mortgage, at least at first.
-After a set period, the interest rate on an ARM adjusts based on a benchmark interest rate.
+One of the main differences between a fixed-rate mortgage versus an ARM is that the interest rate on an ARM is typically lower than on a fixed-rate mortgage — at least at first.
+After a set introductory period, the interest rate on an ARM will change, usually once a year, based on a benchmark interest rate.
 It could increase or decrease, which in turn changes your monthly payment.

 Most ARMs come with minimum and maximum interest rates, so you can estimate best- and worst-case scenarios after the introductory rate expires.

-The FHA also insures reverse mortgages, also known as home equity conversion mortgages.
-They allow qualified homeowners age 62 and older to borrow against the equity in their homes as a source of income.
+The FHA also insures reverse mortgages, aka home equity conversion mortgages.
+They allow qualified homeowners ages 62 and older to borrow against their home equity as a source of income.
 There are no income or credit requirements, but you must own and live in the property as your primary residence.

 You’ll receive payments from the lender based on: